Find Affordable College Courses

 10 Yearly Graduations

 The 5th most popular school in the country for educational evaluation and research majors who are seeking their master's degree is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in educational evaluation and research from NYU.
-About 90% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 10 people received their master's degree in educational evaluation and research from NYU.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #6